OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 | disk snapshots | Only system snapshots are available for vCenter VMs |
 +----------------+-----------------------------------------------------+

-- **No Security Groups**: Firewall rules as defined in Security Groups cannot be enforced in vCenter VMs.
+* **No Security Groups**: Firewall rules as defined in Security Groups cannot be enforced in vCenter VMs.
-- OpenNebula treats **snapshots** a tad different than VMware.
+* OpenNebula treats **snapshots** a tad different than VMware.
 OpenNebula assumes that they are independent, whereas VMware builds them incrementally.
-This means that OpenNebula will still present snapshots that are no longer valid if one of their parent snapshots are deleted, and thus revert operations applied upon them will fail.
+This means that OpenNebula will still present snapshots that are no longer valid if one of their parent snapshots are deleted, and thus revert operations applied upon *hem will fail.
-- **No files in context**: Passing entire files to VMs is not supported, but all the other CONTEXT sections will be honored
+* **No files in context**: Passing entire files to VMs is not supported, but all the other CONTEXT sections will be honored
-- Cluster names cannot contain spaces
+* Cluster names cannot contain spaces
-- Image names cannot contain spaces
+* Image names cannot contain spaces
-- vCenter credential password cannot have more than 22 characters
+* vCenter credential password cannot have more than 22 characters
-- If you are running Sunstone using nginx/apache you will have to forward the following headers to be able to interact with vCenter, HTTP_X_VCENTER_USER, HTTP_X_VCENTER_PASSWORD and HTTP_X_VCENTER_HOST (or, alternatively, X_VCENTER_USER, X_VCENTER_PASSWORD and X_VCENTER_HOST).
-For example in nginx you have to add the following attrs to the server section of your nginx file: (underscores_in_headers on; proxy_pass_request_headers on;)
+* If you are running Sunstone using nginx/apache you will have to forward the following headers to be able to interact with vCenter, HTTP_X_VCENTER_USER, HTTP_X_VCENTER_PASSWORD and HTTP_X_VCENTER_HOST (or, alternatively, X_VCENTER_USER, X_VCENTER_PASSWORD and X_VCENTER_HOST).
+For example in nginx you have to add the *ollowing attrs to the server section of your nginx file: (underscores_in_headers on; proxy_pass_request_headers on;)
-- Attaching a new CDROM ISO will add a new (or change the existing) ISO to an already existing CDROM drive that needs to be present in the VM.
+* Attaching a new CDROM ISO will add a new (or change the existing) ISO to an already existing CDROM drive that needs to be present in the VM.

 Configuring
 ================================================================================